 Bill Elliott team involved in fatal accident

-In 1990, the team had 12 top-five finishes, but victory remained elusive, winning the first and only race of the year at Dover in September.
+In 1990, the team had 12 top-five finishes, but victory remained elusive as it won its first and only race of the year at Dover in September.
 Several weeks later at the Cup Series season finale in Atlanta, Bill Elliott appeared to have the best car of the day, leading 94 of the 328 laps of the Atlanta Journal 500.

 With just over 30 laps remaining, the caution flag came out.
 In the front of the pack, Bill Elliott darted down pit road, the television cameras trained on him as he pitted.
 What happened next, the cameras captured, and the national television audience at home watched in horror.